KenBigelow/UBC-Spack-Workshop/index.rst

   $ spack install tcl

-Now lets start to add custom search strings and flags to our install specifications ``spec`` Always use the ``spack spec -I`` command to spec out the install before you do the final install.
+Now lets start to add custom search strings and flags to our install specifications ``spec``.
+Always use the ``spack spec -I`` command to spec out the install before you do the final install.

 first lets get some info the nmap package.